 About 60% of people who suffer from a substance disorder have also been diagnosed with a mental illness.
 This means that co-occurring cases of mental disorders like anxiety and addiction happen more often than single-diagnosis ones.
 The possible "pairings" for dual-diagnosis cases can be comprised of any substance use disorder and any other psychiatric disorder, such as depression and alcoholism, anxiety and drug addiction, etc.

 Receiving an early diagnosis for an anxiety disorder is a way to prevent both severe symptoms of the illness as well as the development of substance abuse disorders.
 A study published by the Journal of Consulting and Clinical Psychology found that children who received treatment for anxiety were less likely to turn to substance abuse years later.
 If there is a family history of either disorder and symptoms start occurring, it might be a sign of a disorder developing.

 Both disorders affect each other, but it might be tricky to know which one might have started first.
-The reasons why someone might turn to substance abuse are examples of how anxiety and addiction can be linked: needing to escape fear, wanting to not feel nervous, or simply acting on impulse after being worn out by anxiety symptoms.
+The reasons why someone might turn to substance abuse are examples of how anxiety and substance abuse can be linked: needing to escape fear, wanting to not feel nervous, or simply acting on impulse after being worn out by anxiety symptoms.
 Likewise, consuming drugs or alcohol at an early age might help speed up the process of development of a substance use disorder.